vphandango/kqb-scoreboard/README.md

 # KQB Scoreboard
 KQB Scoreboard is a simple scoreboard based off of AJAX calls.
 The scoreboard is meant to be used as a broadcast asset for community members to stream games and keep track of score.

+This is a fan-made project and is not associated with Killer Queen Black and its related subsidiaries.

 ## Installation
 It works as-is!
 Clone the repository, add a browser source in OBS/Xsplit/Vmix with scoreboard.html and control how it shows up using StreamControl (controller/StreamControl.exe).